Welcome

 sausage-egg-chips-beans-chops-mushrooms-fried-bread-bacon-and-scrape

-dish; not what your doctor and English teacher would recommend,
+dish; ie, not what your doctor or English teacher would approve of,

-but oh what a belly-filling treat.
+but what a belly-filling treat.
 From Dick's early days

 scrambling and racing